scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 .. [#f1] The summation in Eq. (:ref:`eq:MIS`) is often shown as an integral because the energies above a certain threshold form a continuous distribution (in most models).

 Various other interesting properties can also be calculated following some post-processing of the output of an SCF calculation, for example the pressure exerted by the electrons and ions.
 Furthermore, response properties, i.e. those resulting from an external perturbation like a laser pulse, can also be obtained from the output of an SCF cycle.
-These properties include for example electrical conductivities :cite:`AA_KG` and dynamical structure factors :cite:`AA_DSF`.
+These properties include, for example, electrical conductivities :cite:`AA_KG` and dynamical structure factors :cite:`AA_DSF`.

 .. figure:: SCF_tikz-1.png
    :align: center